carpentries/carpentrycon/venue.md

 # CarpentryCon Accessibility Information

-### Diversity and Inclusion taskForce: Tracy teal, Malvika Sharan, SherAaron Hurt, Kari Jordan
+### Diversity and Inclusion taskForce: Tracy Teal, Malvika Sharan, SherAaron Hurt, Kari Jordan

 #### This file is edited Diversity and Inclusion TaskForce with the several Volunteers